Mike Breen (pastor)

 Mike Breen (born 13 June 1958) is a former English church leader, minister, and author.
 He has previously led missional churches in both Europe and the United States.
-Following a period of public controversy related to allegations of sexual misconduct, Breen is now based in West Yorkshire and is not currently engaged in active ministry.

 Biography

 Early life

 Breen recalls never having read a book at age 16, due to dyslexia.
 To enable him to partake in classroom discussions, his school teacher and returned missionary, Mrs. Dearmest, handed him a Living Bible to read.
 He states this is the first book he read in its entirety and credits it with changing his life.